TheColorRed/horsepower/README.md

 hp.observe('ul#nav > li > a', navLink)
 ```

-Whenever the value of `name` is changed in the scope, `onScopeName` will be called and it will update `first` and `last` in the same scope.
+Whenever the value of `name` is changed in the rootScope, `onScopeName` will be called and it will update `first` and `last` in the same scope.

 Anything that is bound to the scope items `name`, `first` and `last` in the dom will be updated when changed.